 How do you collect rainwater and what are the benefits?
-Whether you have in interest in water conservation or simply want to save a few dollars on your water bill, collecting rainwater for gardening may be the answer for you.
-Harvesting rainwater with rain barrels conserves potable water — that's the water that's safe to drink.
+Whether you have an interest in water conservation or simply want to save a few dollars on your water bill, collecting rainwater for gardening may be the answer for you.
+Harvesting rainwater with rain barrels conserves potable water -- that's the water that's safe to drink.

 Collecting Rainwater for Gardening

 During the summer, much of our potable water is used outdoors.
 We fill our pools, wash our cars, and water our lawns and gardens.
 This water must be chemically treated to make it safe for drinking, which is great for you, but not necessarily great for your plants.
 Collecting rainwater for gardening can eliminate many of these chemical salts and harmful minerals from your soil.
 Rainwater is naturally soft.
 The less water used from your local treatment facility, the fewer chemicals they have to use and the less money they have to spend on those chemicals.
 There are savings for you, too.
 Most home gardeners see a rise in their water bill during the summer gardening months and during a drought, many of us have been forced to choose between our garden and our water bill.
 Rainwater collection can reduce your bills during the rainy months and help offset your costs during the dry ones.
 So how do you collect rainwater?
 The simplest method for harvesting rainwater is with rain barrels.
 Using rain barrels involves no special plumbing.
 They can be purchased, often through local conservation groups or from catalogs or garden centers, or you can make your own.
 Prices range from around $70 to $300 or more, depending on the design and aesthetics.
 The price drops considerably if you make your own.
 Plastic barrels can be painted to blend with your house or landscape.